oisdk/team-software-project/USAGE.md

   * This is done by means of a drop-down menu.
 Select what properties you want to mortgage and press the "Mortgage" button to do so.
   * The same can be done in reverse using the "Unmortgage" drop-down and button.

+5. If you have been put in jail, you will have two options.
+Roll a double to go free or pay 50 to leave regardless.
+  * You will be able to pay 50 on any turn to leave, but if you fail to roll a double on your third turn in jail, you will be forced to pay the 50 and leave.

 5. Once the "end turn" button is selected any payments made will be deducted and the next player gets to play.
   * If you do not have the cash to pay your rent at the end of the turn, you will be rendered bankrupt and will be out of the game.
   * If you rolled a double, your turn will appear to "begin again", with the option to roll the dice.

+6. If you are the last player left, where all others have gone bankrupt, **YOU WIN!**